yuvalvdraz/Thrilled-Productive/README.md

 # Thrilled-Productive
-This is my first web testing project.
+This is my web testing project.
 Here you can observe the final presentation and the bugs report that was reported at Jira.